 John applied to jobs at many businesses in his community, especially the ones he knew when he worked.
 No one offered him even a minimum-wage part-time job.
 His wife appealed to several charitable organizations to offer John a volunteer position – all ignored her desperate pleas.
 After many months of harsh rejection, John landed a part-time job scouring pots and pans at a nursing home in a neighboring town.
 Soon, he delivered meals to nursing-home residents in their rooms.
 They welcomed the opportunity to talk with him, even for a few moments.
 In time, his social skills improved enough to work at another neighboring town’s health-club facility.
 At this time, he also created a website to showcase his writing talents.

-Following a demoralizing experience as a freelance writer, he stopped writing and found an entry-level sales job working for a kind employer in a neighboring town.
+Following a demoralizing experience as a freelance writer, he stopped writing and found an entry-level sales job working for a kind employer.
 His confidence grew.

-With loving encouragement from a relative, John risked another attempt at writing for an employer in his community.
+With loving encouragement from his beloved Dad’s sister, John risked another attempt at freelance writing for his former employer.
 The community members who would not offer him part-time or volunteer employment grew impressed with his recovered talents.
 As his skills improved, John landed another more prominent writing gig and a customer-service job with health-insurance benefits.
 Finally, he started to recoup the losses he suffered.

 In the spirit of encouraging resilience, realistic optimism and calm problem-solving amid a world-wide pandemic, this blog will feature stories of overcoming adversity along with essential lessons derived therein.
 So here are lessons from John’s story.